zdravkov/kendo-docs/api/web/grid.md

  Set the text of the option label for foreign key drop down list.

+### filterable.operators `Object`

+ Enable/Disable and set the text of filter operators.

+### filterable.operators.string `Object`

+ Enable/Disable and set the text of filter operators for fields of type string.

+> **Important:** Ommitting an operator will exclude it from the list of available operators in the filter menu.

 ### filterable.operators.string.eq `String`

  Enable/Disable and set the text of the "Is equal to" filter option for columns with string values.